UOA-CS732-SE750-Students-2024/project-group-fuzzy-foxes/README.md

 -**Password**: Enter the correct password.
     Click the "Login" button.
 -**Here are two examples for tests**
-    This example you should run Register Example2 first:
+    For this example you should run Register Example2 first:
 ### Successful Example
 - **Username:** 123asd
 - **Password:** 123asdASD